 You can clearly see that Envoyer takes minimal time to deploy the application on your server.

 Deployment Folders on Cloudways

 Once deployed, login to the SSH terminal on Cloudways, and move to your application folder.
 You will find two folders, current & releases.

 The current folder have the main application which is in development and the release folder contains the previous releases folder named with date and time of the deployments.

 You could check the status of your application from three locations(New York, London, Singapore).
 In case of a disaster, you have the option of rolling back the current deployment.
 For this, enable this option by providing the health check URL in the settings.
 Additionally you can set up heartbeats to monitor cron jobs for your application.
 You could also set up a notification channel like Slack and Hipchat to receive deployment related notifications.

 Wrapping it all up

-As you could see, Envoyer is a great option for deploying PHP apps.
+As you could see, Envoyer is a great option to deploy Symfony and other PHP apps.
 The process is simple and you could directly connect the process to a version control platform to ensure that the latest version of the app is deployed at all times.
 If you need help with the process, do post a comment, and I will get back to you.